tommycs127/yumcha/README.md

 ### No Tone Sandhi

-Tone sandhi depends on linguistic context and is therefore difficult to implement.
+Tone sandhi depends on linguistic context (e.g., phonological environment and semantic shifts) and is therefore out of scope for this project.

 ### Limitations of certain schemes